 - Days 1–14: Claim and fully optimize your Google Business Profile.
 Audit your NAP consistency across all directories.

 - Days 15–30: Perform keyword research.
-Update your homepage and key service pages with optimized title tags, meta descriptions, and headers.
+Update homepage and key service pages with optimized title tags, meta descriptions, and headers.

 - Days 31–60: Build out location-specific pages.
 Start a review collection process with every new customer.